-What is expected of council members?
+What is expected of board members?

 In both the Reformed Church in America and the Christian Reformed Church, we can spell out some of what’s expected through forms for ordination.
 For example, the CRC ordination form says, “These tasks of elders and deacons call for believers who are Christlike, who are mature in the faith, and who exercise their offices with prayer, patience, and humility.”